ShippingEasy/snipr/README.md

 ```
 Usage: reap_resque_workers [options]

-Can be used to reap runaway resque workers that have exceeded too much memory use, CPU use, or time alive.
+Can be used to reap runaway resque workers that have exceeded too much memory
-By default, this sends USR1 to the parent worker process, which causes it to immediately kill the runaway
+use, CPU use, or time alive.
+By default, this sends USR1 to the parent worker
+process, which causes it to immediately kill the runaway child.
+The parent
-child.
-The parent will then spawn another child to continue work.
+will then spawn another child to continue work.

 Options:
-    -m, --memory [BYTES]             Workers using more than some bytes size of memory
+    -m, --memory [BYTES]             Workers using more than some bytes size of
+                                     memory
     -c, --cpu [PERCENTAGE]           workers using more than a percentage of CPU
-    -a, --alive [SECONDS]            Workers that have been alive for some length of time in seconds
+    -a, --alive [SECONDS]            Workers that have been alive for some
+                                     length of time in seconds
     -s, --signal [SIGNAL]            Signal to send to the worker's parent.
                                      Defaults to USR1.
+    -d, --dry-run                    Perform a dry run which will identify
+                                     workers to be reaped but not send any
+                                     signals
 ```

+#### TODO
+* Better readme docs
+* General purpose command that lets you specify process filter options & signal to send to arbitrary processes
+* A command that targets bloated unicorn workers

 ## Contributing